 Foods for Women and Children

-Pregnant and postpartum women and children (under 5 years of age) participating in WIC receive food benefits for milk, cheese, eggs, cereals, peanut butter, dry beans/peas or canned beans/peas, and fruit or vegetable juices, fresh fruits and vegetables and whole grain choices to include breads, tortillas, brown rice and oatmeal.
-Women who exclusively breastfeed their babies may also receive extra food, including canned tuna fish.
+Pregnant and postpartum women and children (under 5 years of age) on WIC receive nutritious foods, including milk, cheese, eggs, cereals, peanut butter, dry or canned beans/peas, juice, whole grains and fruits and vegetables.
+Women who exclusively breastfeed their babies receive extra food, plus canned fish.

 Special formulas or nutritional supplements are also available to participating women and children who have certain medical conditions.